London Cage: Torture allegations

 Alexander Scotland wrote a postwar memoir entitled London Cage, which was submitted to the War Office in 1950 for purposes of censorship.
 Scotland was asked to abandon the book, and threatened with a prosecution under the Official Secrets Act, and officers from Special Branch raided his home.
 The Foreign Office insisted that the book be suppressed altogether, as it would help persons "agitating on behalf of war criminals".
 An assessment of the manuscript by MI5 listed how Scotland had detailed repeated breaches of the 1929 Geneva Convention, including instances of prisoners being forced to kneel while being beaten about the head, forced to stand to attention for up to 26 hours, and threatened with execution and "an unnecessary operation".
 The book was eventually published in 1957 after a seven-year delay, and after all incriminating material had been redacted.

 In London Cage, Scotland claimed that confessions were obtained by seizing upon discrepancies in the accounts of prisoners, and stated:

 We were not so foolish as to imagine that petty violence, nor even violence of a stronger character, was likely to produce the results hoped for in dealing with some of the toughest creatures of the Hitler regime.

 While denying "sadism", Scotland said things were done that were "mentally just as cruel".
 One "cheeky and obstinate" prisoner, he said, was forced to strip naked and exercise.
 This "deflated him completely" and he began to talk.
 Prisoners were sometimes forced to stand "round the clock", and "if a prisoner wanted to pee he had to do it there and then, in his clothes.
 It was surprisingly effective."

 Scotland refused to allow Red Cross inspections at the London Cage, on the grounds that the prisoners there were either civilians or "criminals within the armed services."

-In September 1940, Guy Liddell, director of MI5's counterintelligence B Division, said that he had been told by an officer present at the interrogation that Scotland had punched the jaw of a captured German agent at MI5's secret interrogation centre, Camp 020.
-The agent was Wulf Schmidt, known by the code name Tate.
-Liddell said in a diary entry that Scotland was "hitting TATE in the jaw and I think got one back himself."
-Liddell said:

-Apart from the moral aspects of the thing, I am convinced that these Gestapo methods do not pay in the long run.